 In addition, the 'sensor_scan_generation' package converts the registered scans into the frame associated with the sensor and publishes state estimation messages at the same frequency and timestamps as the scan messages.
 These messages (listed below) are generated from the output of the state estimation module (listed above) and do not need to be provided by the state estimation module.

 Scan associated with sensor (5Hz): 'sensor_msgs::PointCloud2' typed messages on ROS topic '/sensor_scan', in 'sensor_at_scan' frame.

 Low-frequency state estimation (5Hz): 'nav_msgs::Odometry' typed messages on ROS topic '/state_estimation_at_scan', synchronized with '/sensor_scan' messages, from 'map' frame to 'sensor_at_scan' frame.

 The path following module in the system outputs command velocity messages to control the vehicle.

 Command velocity (50Hz): 'geometry_msgs::TwistStamped' typed messages on ROS topic '/cmd_vel' .

 To run the system on a real robot, use the command line below which does not launch the vehicle simulator.

 Forward the command velocity messages from the system to the motion controller on the robot.
 Then, forward the output of the state estimation module on the robot to the system.
 Users are encouraged to use the 'loam_interface' package to bridge over the state estimation output.
-Please refer to these notes to setup the state estimation module from open-source code.
+Please refer to our list of compatible open-source code for setting up the state estimation module.
 For more information about system integration, please refer to Ground-based Autonomy Base Repository.

 Autonomous Navigation System Diagram